 Consistency begets predictability…and that is good for children.
 It establishes expectations based on the child’s behavior.
-Irregular rewards and consequences can be confusing and ineffective.
+According to an article by Atlanta Parent, irregular rewards and consequences can be confusing and ineffective.
 Unpredictable responses to a child’s behavior can also be quite perplexing for that child.

 2. Connectedness = Being joined or linked firmly together (either physically or emotionally).

 This refers to the bond or connection that exists between a parent and his or her child.
 Spending quality time with your child, while getting to know him or her, is essential to becoming connected.
 A strong bond will foster a sense of mutual respect which leads to happier parents and better-adjusted children.